 - Large financial commitments

-Some of your financial goals may appear to conflict with one another.
+You may have goals that feel like they are competing.
 Do you prioritize early retirement or a stronger financial buffer?
 Increase investments or accelerate debt repayment?
-Provide assistance now or safeguard your future security?
+Support family today or reinforce long-term stability?

 Should you stay invested if the market drops sharply?